Articles of Association

 Votes are cast in writing or by show of hands.
-The chairman of the meeting decides whether votes are to be cast in writing or by show of hands.
+The chairman decides whether votes are to be cast in writing or by show of hands.

 Absent members may appoint another member or the board to act as their proxy in the case of a vote; such proxy may, however, only be appointed once.

 Minutes of the council meeting are distributed as soon as possible after the meeting.